very-good-science/data-hazards/_sources/contents/materials/workshop/data-hazards.md.txt

 :img-top: /images/hazards/direct-harm.png

 __Hazard: May cause direct harm__
-The application area of this technology means that it is capable of causing direct physical harm to someone, e.g. healthcare, driverless vehicles.
+The application area of this technology means that it is capable of causing direct physical harm to someone if it malfunctions, even if used correctly e.g. healthcare, driverless vehicles.

 ^^^